Compton Mayoral Candidate Wants Criminal Trial Delayed

 Bradley held the office from 1993 to 2001 as a self-described “gangster mayor” and ran unsuccessfully in 2013.
 His last run for office came as his case was remanded to Superior Court, allowing prosecutors to retry him.

 He has maintained his innocence and said he believes county prosecutors are treating him unfairly to prevent him from holding public office.
 He has been charged with two felony counts of theft of public funds, according to Los Angeles County District Attorney’s Office spokesman Greg Risling.
-If convicted, Bradley faces up to 5 years and 4 months in prison and a lifetime ban from holding public office.

 Lomeli spoke to Hill and Deputy District Attorney Ana Lopez off the record before proceedings began.
 During the brief hearing, Lomeli’s voice boomed around the courtroom as he spoke into a bright red microphone.
 He told Bradley he will decide at a later date whether to accommodate his two requests.

-He the parties should return to court for another pretrial hearing on May 3 and he would address whether the trial should be scheduled before or after the general election, and in his court or another one.
+The parties should return to court for another pretrial hearing on May 3 and he would address whether the trial should be scheduled before or after the general election, and in his court or another one.

 Lopez declined to comment after the hearing.
 Hill said he could not comment until after next week’s election.

 Bradley was convicted of misappropriation and misuse of public funds in 2004.
 Councilman Amen Rahh and former City Manager John Johnson were also convicted for charging personal items on government-issued credit cards.
-They paid for personal expenses on the cards, according to a June 2013 Los Angeles Times article, and took cash advances for city business expenses which they charged to the cards.
+Bradley charged $7,500 for golf balls, cigars and on-demand movies in hotels, according to a June 2013 Los Angeles Times article, and took cash advances for city business expenses which they charged to the cards.

 In 2012, a California appeals court overturned Bradley’s conviction because of a state supreme court finding that prosecutors have to make clear that defendants know they are breaking the law in charges that involve the misappropriation of public funds.

-Note: An earlier version of this story incorrectly stated the maximum sentence Bradley could serve as 5 years and 4 months in prison and a lifetime ban from holding public office.
-Bradley has already served the majority of the three-year sentence originally imposed, and his defense attorney said Bradley will at most only serve a “tiny bit of time” if convicted after a retrial.